jpadams/puppetrunner/README.md

 puppetrunner
 =======
+MCO plugin that allows you to run puppet agent -t on remote machines with --detailed-exitcodes https://docs.puppet.com/puppet/latest/reference/man/agent.html#OPTIONS

 Updated for PE 2015 and beyond.
 Works on *nix and Windows.
 To use, add this module to your Puppetfile and then classify the master and all agents that you want to control with the `puppetrunner` class.

-MCO plugin that allows you to run puppet agent -t on remote machines with --detailed-exitcodes https://docs.puppet.com/puppet/latest/reference/man/agent.html#OPTIONS
+Run puppet to have the MCO plugins installed, then you're good to go.
+Invoke the plugin using MCO basic RPC style invocation.

+example command-line invocation: `su - peadmin -c "mco rpc puppetrunner run -I server2012r2a.pdx.puppet.vm`

-Here's are some examples of a script, let's call it `run.sh`, that could drive this:
+Here's are some examples of a script, let's call it `run.sh`, that could drive this.
+You could have such a script called by a CI/CD system to have Puppet prepare a system by configuring OS, installing middleware, and deploying an application, for example:

-invocation: `run.sh server2012r2a.pdx.puppet.vm`
+example script invocation: `run.sh server2012r2a.pdx.puppet.vm`

 ```
 #!/bin/bash